ergosumx/tokenx/docs/huggingface/index.md

 ### Unigram

-Used by T5, mT5, ALBERT, and XLNet (via SentencePiece).
+Used by ALBERT and XLNet.

 **Features:**
 - Probabilistic subword segmentation